qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 13_ Concurrency.md

 If the instructions interleave roughly as shown, both threads may load the same value of zero count, both may increment it by one, and both may store the (only one greater) value back into zero count.
 The result may be less than what we expect.
 In general, a race condition occurs whenever two or more threads are “racing” toward points in the code at which they touch some common object, and the behavior of the system depends on which thread gets there ﬁrst.
 In this particular example, the store of zero count in Thread 1 is racing with the load in Thread 2.

+1 Ideally, we might like the compiler to ﬁgure this out automatically, but the problem of indepen- dence is undecidable in the general case.

 If Thread 1 gets there ﬁrst, we will get the “right” result; if Thread 2 gets there ﬁrst, we won’t. ■ The most common purpose of synchronization is to make some sequence of instructions, known as a critical section, appear to be atomic—to happen “all at once” from the point of view of every other thread.
 In our example, the critical section is a load, an increment, and a store.
 The most common way to make the sequence atomic is with a mutual exclusion lock, which we acquire before the ﬁrst instruction of the sequence and release after the last.
 We will study locks in Sections 13.3.1 and 13.3.5.
 In Sections 13.3.2 and 13.4.4 we will also consider mechanisms that achieve atomicity without locks.
 At lower levels of abstraction, expert programmers may need to understand hardware and run-time systems in sufﬁcient detail to implement synchronization mechanisms.
 This chapter should convey a sense of the issues, but a full treatment at this level is beyond the scope of the current text.

 ## 13.1.1 The Case for Multithreaded Programs